cha0sbuster/GPU-Pit-Crew/README.md

 ### Manual Installation
 0. If you're using a dedicated AMD card, change the drivers in gpuset.sh accordingly.
 I forgot what the names of all of them were or else I'd just ship an alternative version.
 It's late.
 Don't @ me.
 1. Make sure all the shell scripts are executable, because you know how Linux is.
 2. Put gpuset.sh into /usr/bin.
-(Or anywhere else as long as you're willing to edit pitcrew.service to point to it.
-Didn't think so.)
+(Or anywhere else as long as you're willing to edit pitcrew.service to point to it.)
 3. Put pitcrew.service into /etc/systemd/system.
 4. Rename hooks/qemu.d/\<vmname\> with the name of the virtual machine you want to trigger passthrough.
 (You can make copies with different names if you want.)
 5. Put the hooks folder in /etc/libvirt, merging with the existing hooks folder.